TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ```

 We will do this same exercise in a different way.
 Open up a text editor from
 the terminal using the following command line.
-Leafpad and nano come installed
+Nano come installed
-with Raspbian.
+with Raspberry Pi OS.
 Nano is a terminal application so we will use that.
 We will
 also create a new file and give it a filename as we open it.

 ```